Humanities (HUMS)

 TTh 4pm-5:15pm

-* HUMS 0245a / NELC 0090a, Six Global Perspectives on Evil: Murder, Law, and True Crime in History Staff
+* HUMS 0245a / NELC 0090a, Six Global Perspectives on Evil: Murder, Law, and True Crime in History Victoria Almansa-Villatoro

 TTh 11:35am-12:50pm

-This first-year seminar focuses on the U.S. Supreme Court’s 44-year experiment in regulating the American death penalty.
-The aims of the course are to have students learn about the workings and history of the system of capital punishment in the U.S, which is one of the most controversial elements of American criminal justice, and decide whether, in their view, the experiment is succeeding or failing—why and how.
-For students interested in the criminal justice system.
+This first-year seminar focuses on the Supreme Court’s 50-year experiment in a quest for fairness in applying the death penalty in the United States.
+The course aims to have students learn about the workings and history of the system of capital punishment, which is one of the most controversial elements of American criminal justice, and decide whether, in their view, the experiment has succeeded or failed-why and how.
 Enrollment limited to first-year students.
-SO
+WR, SO

 The Old City of Jerusalem is just 0.35 square miles large, about half the size of Yale’s campus.
 Have you ever wondered what makes this tiny city so beloved to—and the object of continual strife for—Jews, Christians, and Muslims?
 Through engagement with a wide range of sources—including biblical lamentations, archeological excavations, qur’anic passages, exegetical materials, medieval pilgrim itineraries, legal documents, maps, poetry, art, architecture, and international political resolutions—students develop the historiographical tools and theoretical frameworks to study the history of one of the world’s most enduringly important and bitterly contested cities.
 Students encounter persistent themes central to the identity of Jerusalem: geography and topography; exile, diaspora, and return; destruction and trauma; religious violence and war; practices of pilgrimage; social diversity; missionizing; the rise of nationalism; peace efforts; the ethics of storytelling; and the stakes of studying the past.
 Enrollment limited to first-year students.
 HU RP